 Weekend beach traffic can clog the northern roads.
 So, shop early or on weekdays, if possible, to maximize your shopping time.
 Otherwise, pack plenty of patience.

 Haleʻiwa Town Center on the Oʻahu north shore is a small shopping village with a 1960’s vibe in the surfing town.
 You’ll find boutique stores offering casual apparel, beach wear, jewelry, vintage goods, gifts, souvenirs, and more, plus great places to grab a bite to eat and a Longs Drug Store.

 Windward Mall in Kāneʻohe is an indoor shopping mall with 100 stores and eateries, including major brands and local companies, everything from apparel, shoes, and accessories, to gifts, specialty goods, services, and entertainment.
 Shoppers cite the relaxed vide, which can be a welcome relief over the crush of Ala Moana.

 East Honolulu and Hawaiʻi Kai

-Hawaiʻi Kai is the area from Haunama Bay to Makapuʻu Point.
-These are smaller malls that are worth a visit when you are in the area, especially for refreshment or supplies.
+Hawaiʻi Kai is the area from Hanauma Bay to Makapuʻu Point.
+This area boasts smaller malls that are worth a visit when you are in the area, especially for refreshment or supplies.